Drew-L-Nelson/Drew-L-Nelson/README.md

 - 🤔 I’m looking for help with <b>finding the best direction for long term wholistic success</b>
 - 💬 Ask me about <b>the value of coaching and mentorship</b>
 - 😄 Pronouns: <b>He/Him</b>
+- 🎮 The best video game of all time is arguably: <b>Half-Life 2</b>
 - ⚡ Fun fact: <b>Legos are the most amazing thing in the world</b>
 - 📫 How to reach me: